woojiahao/git-guide/02-first-repository/README.md

     ![New repository settings](./res/new-repository-details.png)

 4. Once the repository is created, GitHub will again provide a URL for you to access the remote repository.
 Copy this URL to the clipboard and return to the terminal.
 5. In the terminal, ensure that you within the local repository and execute the following commands.
+These commands will be covered in future chapters.

     ```bash
     git remote add origin <url>